MicrosoftDocs/azure-devops-docs/docs/organizations/projects/about-projects.md

 title: About projects and scaling your organization
 titleSuffix: Azure DevOps
 ms.custom: engagement-fy23
-description: Understand how to structure your project to support collaboration on building software solutions. ms.subservice: azure-devops-projects ms.author: chcomley
+description: Learn about projects and how to structure them to support collaboration on building software solutions. ms.subservice: azure-devops-projects ms.author: chcomley
 author: chcomley
 ms.topic: conceptual
 monikerRange: '>= azure-devops-2019'
-ms.date: 03/23/2023
+ms.date: 12/01/2023
 ---

 # About projects and scaling your organization